Darth-Darsh/WiDS-5.0_MonteCarlo/README.md

 *   **Optional:** Explore the volume of a 10-dimensional hypersphere and see how Monte Carlo beats deterministic methods in high dimensions.

 #### **Part 3: Submission**
-Submit your Jupyter Notebooks or Python scripts via the Google Form.
-Make sure your convergence plots (Log-Log plots) are visible in the notebook.
+Submission will be via a Google Form.
+Make sure your convergence plots are visible in the notebook.
+Further instructions are available in assignment pdf.

 ### **Week 3: Getting Started with Reinforcement Learning**
 Reinforcement Learning is an exciting field in AI and Machine Learning.
 It was mainly brought into spotlight by Google's Deep RL agents to play Atari Games in 2013, and then a further public milestone was their AlphaGo model to beat a professional human Go player.